-As part of the Black Country Stories programme, oral history producer Julia Letts and local volunteers have been out and about in the Black Country to gather a series of wonderful audio recordings of people sharing their stories.
+As part of the Black Country Stories programme, oral history producer Julia Letts and local volunteers went out and about in the Black Country to gather a series of wonderful audio recordings of some of the people that Martin Parr photographed to capture their stories.

-The oral history team have recorded stories in factories, people’s homes, gyms and many other locations.
+The oral history team recorded in factories, people’s homes, gyms and many other locations.

 Each of the sound files has an accompanying image by Martin Parr so you can play the audio and see a glimpse of where it has come from.